110 CAMBRIDGE CIRCLE | LONGMEADOW | MASSACHUSETTS | 01106 | P 413-565-4250 | F 413-565-4258

 News Station Club

-Grades 6-8: meets after school on the 2nd & 4th Monday of the month in Computer Lab, Room 31.
+Grades 6-8: meets after school in Computer Lab, Room 31.
 Reporters, photographers, creative writers and artists wanted for our online Glenbrook News Network: WGNN!
 We will complete at least one NewsFlash (newscast) per trimester.
 News Station Club members will brainstorm what they would like to investigate and report in the newscast.
 Students will be responsible for creating a calendar of school wide events and will be assigned to investigate school club news & activities at all grade levels.

 - Oct 23, 2017